Harvey Guzzini Quadrifoglio Table Lamp

 Quadrifoglio, the Italian word for four-leaf clover.

 This Harvey Guzzini Quadrifoglio pendant lamp is often attributed to Gae Aulenti (1927-2012), but those are false assumptions.
-Gae Aulenti started to work for the iGuzzini company in 1985 and created together with Piero Castiglioni the (industrial) Cestello lamp for the Palazzo Grassi in Venice, Italy; 17 years after the Quadrofoglio was designed.
+Gae Aulenti started to work for the iGuzzini company in 1985 and created together with Piero Castiglioni the (industrial) Cestello lamp series for the Palazzo Grassi in Venice, Italy; 17 years after the Quadrofoglio was designed.
 Source: the website of iGuzzini and the book: “Culture of an Italian Region.
 The Marche, Guzzini and design“, written by Augusto Morello, published in 2002.
-The Cestello lamp was in production from 1985 until 1992.
+The Cestello lamp series was in production from 1985 until 1993.